NicolasL-S/SpeedMapping.jl/README.md

 where
 <img src="https://github.com/NicolasL-S/SpeedMapping.jl/blob/main/explanation.svg">

-σ⁽ᴾ⁾ is the extrapolation step size and Δᴾ follows Aitken's notation.
+The extrapolation step size is σ⁽ᴾ⁾ and Δᴾ follows Aitken's notation.
 The algorithm alternates between *p* = 3 and *p* = 2.
+For gradient descent acceleration, σ⁽ᴾ⁾ is used to adjust the learning rate dynamically.

 ### Documentation